Hadiqa Kiani: 1995: Raaz

-1998: Roshni Album
+1998: Roshni

 In 1998, Kiani recorded the official theme song for the 1999 Cricket World Cup.
-The Pepsi sponsored song was titled Intehai Shauq, written by Kiani's mother, Khawar Kiani, and composed and produced by the famed Nizar Lalani.
+The Pepsi-sponsored song was titled "Intehai Shauq", written by Kiani's mother, Khawar Kiani, and composed and produced by the famed Nizar Lalani.
 The song was filmed by Jami and Imran Baber.

-Amidst the World Cup recording, Kiani released her second album, titled Roshni.
-The third single from the album was Dupatta.
+Whilst recording "Intehai Shauq", Kiani released her second album, titled Roshni.
+The third single from the album was "Dupatta".
 The video was inspired by the sci-fi film The Matrix.
-The song is listed in the Twenty Best Pop Songs Ever for Pakistan, where it is positioned at number 15.
-The success of the song was attributed to its quasi-bhangra rhythm with "fat, funky techno beats" and Kiani's "dreamy-meets-husky vocals" which made the results "stunning".
+Nadeem F. Paracha listed the song as number 15 in his article "The Twenty Best Pop Songs Ever".
+Paracha attributed the success of the song to its quasi-bhangra rhythm with "fat, funky techno beats" and Kiani's "dreamy-meets-husky vocals" which made the results "stunning".

-Capitalizing on "Dupatta's" success, Kiani went on to release two other moderate hits, "Roshni", and "Woh Kaun Hai".
-Her sixth single of the album, "Boohey Barian" went on to become an even bigger hit for her than "Dupatta".
-To date, "Boohey Barian" is widely accepted as Kiani's best single ever and noted as one of the most prominent Pakistani songs of all time.
-It was filmed in the Barood Khana Haveli, Lahore Back in 1998.
-It is one of the most famous nostalgic song of all time.
-Its melody and lyrics reflect love, patience, and longing, with a hopeful desire to find love in the end—no matter the cost—through prayers to the Almighty.
+Capitalizing on the success of "Dupatta", Kiani went on to release two other hits, "Roshni" and "Woh Kaun Hai".
+Her sixth single of the album, "Boohey Barian", became an even bigger hit for her than "Dupatta".
+To date, "Boohey Barian" is widely accepted as Kiani's best single, and it is noted as being a prominent Pakistani song.
+It was filmed in 1998 at the Haveli Barood Khana in Lahore.

-Roshni sold over a million copies in Pakistan alone, certifying it as "Platinum".
-The album is listed in "The 20 Best Local Pop Albums Ever" for the country, positioned at No.15.
+The Roshni album sold over a million copies in Pakistan alone, certifying it as platinum.
+The album is listed in "The 20 Best Local Pop Albums Ever" for the country, positioned at No. 15.
 Kiani is just one of two female singers in the entire list.

 Kiani's success led to her being signed by Unilever for celebrity endorsement of Lipton in 2001.
 In 2002, she was signed again by Unilever for Sunsilk Shampoo after the results of Unilever's national survey to find the "Most Popular Woman of Pakistan".